1sigmoid/jwt_auth/README.md

 # things to do before deployment

-1. Add a config folder
+* Add a config folder
-    1.1 Add a db.js file
+    * Add a db.js file, with a module.exports method, which exports a single variable called mongoURI (link to your db)